 …and garnish with fresh cilantro.

-Serve it up with rice and/or naan and you’re good to go!
+Serve this chickpea tikka masala with rice and/or naan bread and you’re good to go!

 To Prepare the Cauliflower